chensxb97/Homework_2/README.txt

 To read the query, we read the values from the output queue.
 Then process the following in a loop.

-1. Once a token is read, we use it as a key to look up the dictionary for its relevant posting list, using seek(charOffset,0) and read(stringLength).
+1. If a token is read, we use it as a key to look up the dictionary for its relevant posting list, using seek(charOffset,0) and read(stringLength).
 We then convert the posting list(string) into a postingList object(linked list with skip pointers).
 We then push the result back into the stack.
-2. Once an operator(NOT, AND, OR) is read, we pop 1 postingList(NOT) or 2 postingLists(AND, OR) from the stack
+2. If an operator(NOT, AND, OR) is read, we pop 1 postingList(NOT) or 2 postingLists(AND, OR) from the stack
 and process them with the corresponding operator functions.
 3. Push the result back into the stack.

-At the end of the loop, the result stack is the answer to the query, which is written to the output results file.
+At the end of the loop, the final result in the stack is the answer to the query, which is written to the output results file.

 The operator functions can be described as follows:

-NOT: Returns a posting list of all docIds not found in the input posting list by comparing it with a global posting list.
+NOT: Returns the inverse of 1 posting list by comparing the input posting list with a global posting list.
 AND: Returns the intersection of 2 posting lists, where only docIds that exist in both lists are inserted into the result posting list.
 Skip pointers are implemented to speed up the traversal process.
 OR: Returns the union of 2 posting lists.